Route du Rhum

 The Route du Rhum is a transatlantic single-handed yacht race, which takes place every four years in November.
-The course is between Saint Malo, Brittany, Metropolitan France and Pointe-à-Pitre, Guadeloupe, overseas France.
+The course is between Saint Malo, Brittany, Metropolitan France and Pointe-à-Pitre, Guadeloupe, overseas France, in the Caribbean.
 The first competition, won by Canadian Michael Birch in his boat Olympus Photo by a margin of 98 seconds over second-placed Michel Malinovsky in Kriter V, was held in 1978, and was marked in tragedy by the disappearance of Alain Colas during the crossing.

-Current record is 6d 19h 47m 25s, set on November 16, 2022, by Charles Caudrelier.
+The current record is 6d 19h 47m 25s, set on November 16, 2022, by Charles Caudrelier.